harshil1712/cloudflare-pdf-summarizer-workshop/README.md

 </details>

 1. Add the binding to the `wrangler.toml` file.
-2. Update the types with the command `npm run cf-typegen`.
+(The types are already configured for you.
+Check `worker-configuration.d.ts`.)
-3. Update the `/api/upload` endpoint in `src/index.ts` to handle file uploads.
+1. Update the `/api/upload` endpoint in `src/index.ts` to handle file uploads.

 <details>
 <summary>Hint</summary>

-- Use the <a href="https://developers.cloudflare.com/r2/api/workers/workers-api-usage/">Workers API</a>
+- Use the <a href="https://developers.cloudflare.com/r2/api/workers/workers-api-usage/#4-access-your-r2-bucket-from-your-worker">Workers API</a>

 </details>